2022–23 Ohio Bobcats women's basketball team

 The 2022–23 Ohio Bobcats women's basketball team represented Ohio University during the 2022–23 NCAA Division I women's basketball season.
-The Bobcats, led by tenth year head coach Bob Boldon, played their home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.
-They finished 6–23 and 4–14 in the MAC play to finish tied for eleventh in the MAC.
+The Bobcats, led by tenth-year head coach Bob Boldon, played their home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference (MAC).
+They finished 6–23 and 4–14 in MAC play, to finish tied for eleventh in the MAC.
 They failed to qualify for the MAC tournament.

 Previous season

-They finished the regular season 15–13 and 9–10 in the MAC.
+The Bobcats finished the 2021–22 season 15–13 and 9–10 in the MAC.
 They were knocked out of the MAC tournament in the quarterfinals by top-seeded Toledo and in the first round of the WNIT by South Dakota State.
-During a conference win at Central Michigan on January 15, Cece Hooks passed Caroline Mast as the leading scorer in Ohio basketball history.
-Two games later, against Bowling Green, she passed Toldeo’s Kim Knuth as the leading scorer in MAC basketball history.
+During a conference win at Central Michigan on January 15, Cece Hooks passed Caroline Mast as the all-time leading scorer in Ohio basketball history.
+Two games later, against Bowling Green, she passed Toledo's Kim Knuth as the all-time leading scorer in MAC basketball history.